All fuel-injected engines, have fuel pressure regulators to maintain a regulated high-pressure level.

 So, using this information, the computer decides the strategy, that will result in the best performance of the engine.

-Fuel Pressure Regulators, Commonly Fail In One Of Two Ways:
+Usually, In One Of Two Ways:

-- When it fails to hold pressure, it provides too little fuel to the engine, causing a lean fuel mixture condition. (low fuel pressure).
+- When it fails to hold pressure, it provides too little fuel to the engine, causing a “lean fuel mixture” condition. (low fuel pressure).

 - When the fuel pressure regulator gets stuck and builds up more pressure then it should.
-Then, it will cause the injectors to deliver too much fuel, causing a rich fuel mixture condition. (high fuel pressure).
+Then, it will cause the injectors to deliver too much fuel, causing a “rich fuel mixture” condition. (high fuel pressure).

 - Spark plugs blackened

-- The dipstick smells of gasoline
+- The dipstick smells of fuel

 - Engine stalls

-- Gasoline in the vacuum hose
+- Fuel in the vacuum hose

 - Deceleration problems